 So far the tone of the series is that of a straight up comedy with a lot of classic horror elements thrown in for good measure.
 It’s refreshing to see a horror/comedy on television and as a fan of the franchise it fits perfectly.

-The pilot starts up what’s hoping to be a fun series with a bang.
+Overall Thoughts: The pilot starts up what’s hoping to be a fun series with a bang.
 Every second of this episode was filled to the brim with a lot of great elements that fans will love and instantly recognize.
 I do think it’s recommended to see the films before because it does assume that you are familiar, but it does a decent enough job setting up the basics so that anyone can join in and have a good time.
 I’m really looking forward to seeing where it goes for the next nine episodes.
 This is a must watch pilot.